dimitrov9812/react-car-rental/README.md

 # Car Rental

 This project was created for an university task.
 The task was to create car rental web service which let's user browse and rent cars.
 Admin portal was needed in order to be able to CRUD other Customers and Vehicles.
-More details can be found in the task.doc file in the repository
+More details can be found in the task.doc file in the repository.
+I have tried tracking my taks with a project board.
+Here is a link to it - https://trello.com/invite/b/aooVKRlj/d11274c8fdb16fcb9c964ec5a1151211/car-rental-board

 ## How to start